-WBJEE results: South Point student tops JEE, 99 per cent clear exam
+WBJEE result 2018: South Point student tops JEE, 99% clear exam

-Abhinandan Bose of Kolkata’s South Point High School topped the West Bengal Joint Entrance Examination (WBJEE), the results of which were declared on Wednesday.
+WBJEE result 2018: Abhinandan Bose of Kolkata’s South Point High School topped the West Bengal Joint Entrance Examination (WBJEE), the results of which were declared on Wednesday.
 Of the 1,05,974 candidates who appeared for the exam this year, 1,05,081 (99 per cent) cleared it.
 Bose stood first in engineering while Dedeepyo Ray of Hariyana Vidya Mandir in Salt Lake stood second and Archisman Saha of DPS Ruby Park achieved the third rank.

 “Archisman has done the school proud by his commendable achievement in the WBJEE.
 He is a sincere student who has worked steadily towards academic goals.
 My blessings and best wishes for his future,” said Anusree Ghose, principal of DPS Ruby Park.

 This year, 64 per cent successful candidates of WBJEE hailed from West Bengal while 34 per cent from other states.
 Out of the 34 per cent, 23.3 per cent candidates were from Bihar.
 Of the successful students, 78 per cent are boys.
 Only one girl is in the top 10 list — Ayushi Vidyanta from Vishakhapatnam, who stood 10th.

 WBJEE Board chairman Malayendu Saha said, “Candidates will be able to download their rank cards from the board’s website wbjeeb.nic.in.
 The board will conduct mock counselling at 34 centres between May 28 and June 2 and the actual counselling will start from June 4.”